arabellas-craft/arabellas-craft.github.io/_posts/2022-03-12-Full-Moon-Journal-Prompts.md

 Place a container of purified water under the full moon's light overnight.
 This moonwater can be used for various magical purposes, from blessing objects to anointing tools.

 5. Full Moon Tarot Reading
 The full moon can be a very powerful time for divination.
-[Try my full moon tarot spread](/free-tarot-spreads/full-moon-tarot-spread), [get a reading from me](https://shop.juniperdivination.com/l/MonthAheadTarotReading), or create your own tarot spread!
+[Try my full moon tarot spread](/free-tarot-spreads/full-moon-tarot-spread), [get a reading from me](https://shop.juniperdivination.com/l/MonthAheadTarotReading){:target="_blank" rel="noopener noreferrer"}, or create your own tarot spread!
 Make sure to record your reading and your thoughts in your tarot journal to reference later.

 {% include article-kofi-callout.html %}